hyperhyperspace/starter-project-ts/README.md

-# Hyper Hyper Space Starter Project (typescript)
+# Wiki-collab

-This is an empty project you can use to create a new space type for Hyper Hyper Space.
-Replace the SomeSpace class with your space's root class, customize startSync / stopSync there, and add any support types you need.
+A Hyper Hyper Space datatype for a collaborative, moderated wiki.
+WIP